petrstepanov/root-canvas-helper/README.md

 .q
 ```

 Now that the shared library is compiled we install the `.so` library, `.pcm` dictionary and `*.h` header files.
-Having ROOT directories already sources in the system environment, we simply integrate the library, its public header, and other files into the ROOT system folder.
-Commands below may require root persissions `sudo`:
+Commands below may require administrative persissions:

 ```
 cp CanvasHelper*.so CanvasHelper*.pcm CanvasHelper*.d `root-config --libdir`
-cp CanvasHelper*.h `root-config --incdir` cp demo.cpp $ROOTSYS/macros
+cp CanvasHelper*.h `root-config --incdir` cp canvasHelperDemo.cpp $ROOTSYS/macros
 ```

-Now that the library is installed and `canvasHelperDemo.cpp` script is located in ROOT `macros` folder, user should be able to run the demo macros independent of the current working folder location:
+Now that the library is installed, user should be able to run the demo macros:

 ```
 root canvasHelperDemo.cpp